-"More cafes."
+"More cafés."

-"Outdoor covered seating areas, allow cafes etc ability to use road area for this."
+"Outdoor covered seating areas, allow cafés etc ability to use road area for this."

-"Make part of the the centre pedestrianised with more cafes/restaurants having outside space."
+"Make part of the centre pedestrianised with more cafés/restaurants having outside space."

-"There is only one cafe where you can sit outside."
+"There is only one café where you can sit outside."

-"Good variety of cafes and restaurants."
+"Good variety of cafés and restaurants."

-"Lack of cafe culture."
+"Lack of café culture."

-Observations: Through the community survey a number of comments were received relating to the opening hours of the cafes.
+Observations: Through the 2021 community survey a number of comments were received relating to the opening hours of the cafés.
 It was noted that there was only one café that opens after 4pm which limits the evening economy of the town.
-The other comments received related to wanting further choice/ variety and the opportunity for some outdoor seating for cafes.
+The other comments received related to wanting further choice/ variety and the opportunity for some outdoor seating for cafés.

-Images (Top to Bottom): The Vanilla, West High Street and Fennel, Burn Lane.
+Images (Top to Bottom): Via Roma, High Street and Fennel, Burn Lane.